| Index Page

-Windows 7 users wont be able to install Internet Explorer 9 until they have downloaded Service Pack 1 for the operating system, according to the company.
+Windows 7 users weren’t be able to install Internet Explorer 9 until they downloaded Service Pack 1, according to the company.

 Q. When I move a window to the edge of the screen in W7 it changes shape to occupy half the desktop

-that includes support for new types of hardware and emerging hardware standards,
+that included support for new types of hardware and emerging hardware

 Here are some of the improvements in SP2:

 Program compatibility.
 Microsoft works to ensure that your programs work seamlessly on Windows Vista.
 We also work with our partners to improve the reliability and compatibility of non-Microsoft programs.
 So, SP2 includes previously released updates that are available to you when you use Windows Update, and it also includes new compatibility fixes for individual programs.